 Skeptics of the bill, which the Senate is expected to take up this week, and its proponents agree the long-term course of renewable energy in the state will depend on another policy overhaul in the near future.

 “We can’t rest on our laurels,” if House Bill 589 passes, said Peter Ledford, counsel with the North Carolina Sustainable Energy Association, one of the legislation’s chief backers.
 “We have to continue the conversation about what comes next.”

 ‘A win for solar developers’

 The centerpiece of the bill is resolution of a dispute over the Public Utilities Regulatory Policy Act (PURPA), the once-obscure 1978 federal law designed to promote small power producers in regulated utility markets.

-North Carolina currently boasts just over 3,000 MW of solar energy, the second most in the country.
-According to Duke’s filings with regulators, it connected at least 1,300 of these megawatts to the grid because of the state’s PURPA rules.
+North Carolina currently boasts over 3,000 MW of solar energy, the second most in the country.
+According to Duke, two-thirds of that solar is in the utility’s service area — most of it because of the state’s PURPA rules.